 Hardenhuish Careers Programme

-Please click HERE for the latest Careers and WEX opportunities (including virtual events).
+Please click HERE for the latest Virtual Work Experience opportunities.

 At Hardenhuish School, we want our young people to have every opportunity to fulfil their future career aspirations.
 Therefore, we believe it is of paramount importance for students to make informed choices about their next steps when they make choices at 16 or after Sixth Form at 18.
 To this end, our young people need to have a secure knowledge about their future education, training and employment opportunities together with high quality and impartial advice and guidance to support their progression beyond Hardenhuish.